 Normally you want to stand a foot or so inside the singles sideline.
 However, if you sense your opponent is going to serve wide, you may want to adjust further towards the corner.
 If on the other hand, you sense your opponent is going to serve down the middle, you can adjust a bit towards the center of the court.

 3. Start in the Ready Position

-When setting up for the tennis serve return, you want to lean your body forward with the racket in front of you, head positioned higher than the handle.
+When setting up for the return of serve, you want to lean your body forward with the racket in front of you, head positioned higher than the handle.
 Use your non-hitting hand to help support the racket.

 Some players like to sway or shift their weight from side to side as they await the serve.
 This can help keep your legs warmed up and at the same time allows you to get used to the notion of having to shift in either direction to return the serve.